Suspect arrested in Kalamazoo robbery

 KALAMAZOO, Mich.
-(WOOD) — One person has been arrested in connection to an robbery in Kalamazoo.
+(WOOD) — One person has been arrested in connection to a robbery in Kalamazoo.

 The victim told police what the suspect looked like, so police brought in a K-9 to help track down the suspect.